What Are the Best Wooden Arrows?

 - They damage easily.
 They can be delicate, and chip / splinter / warp / get dinged up in a way that affects arrow flight.
 Plus, despite the protective coverings and chemical coatings some of them have, they're very susceptible to weather and material decay.

 So, some good, some bad.
 Just like everything else.
 On the whole, though, I feel like the advantages outweigh the negatives.
 But, maybe I'm biased!
 It's up to you to decide.

 The Next Step: Making Your Own Arrows

 If you're looking for wooden arrows, that's awesome, and I wish you all the best.
-But you should absolutely think about making them yourself.
-It's a ton of fun, and it reveals an aspect of archery that's totally hidden until you experience it: the craftmanship of the sport.
+But it can be a ton of fun to make them yourself.
+It reveals an aspect of archery that's totally hidden until you experience it: the craftmanship of the sport.
 The *creative* side of the sport.

 There's something about actually creating your own equipment—taking the wood, making measurements, assembling parts—that is absolutely entrancing.
 It's like archery plus the joy of creative art.

 Don't get me wrong—there is something beautiful about the sleekness and perfect-ness of a factory-made recurve bow.
 Even the starter options, like the Samick Sage or Polaris are stunning and streamlined.
 BUT...

 Craftmanship will always be valuable.
 The art of taking natural materials, fashioning them specifically, and changing their purpose to something useful—that's a time-honored tradition that has brought joy to men and women all over the world and throughout many eras of history.
 And, honestly, as we move closer and closer to having robots do absolutely everything for us, craftmanship is only going to become more valuable.